davidstosik/davidstosik.github.io/_posts/2015-02-19-rails-1month-variable-length.markdown

 There you have it, you thought you used `1.month` consistently and that dates would match, but you're getting a 2-day shift between the time the article becomes invalid, and the time it's actually unpublished.

+# Last one for the fun

+Now for the fun, let's consider the two following expressions.
+{% highlight ruby %}
+Time.now + 1.month - Time.now - 30.days

+Time.now - Time.now + 1.month - 30.days
+{% endhighlight %}

+All I did was reorder the members of a simple arithmetic operation, right?
+They should have the same results.

+Not in Rails!

+{% highlight irb %}
+irb(main):008:0> Time.now + 1.month - Time.now - 30.days
+=> -172800.0

+irb(main):009:0> Time.now - Time.now + 1.month - 30.days
+=> 0.0
+{% endhighlight %}
+*(remember, time is still frozen using Timecop)*

+Considering the explanation above, it will be easy for you to understand why...

 [1daynotobject]: http://www.bnjs.co/2015/01/14/rails-date-class-durations-and-ruby-basicobject/
 [datecalculations+]: https://github.com/rails/rails/blob/4-1-stable/activesupport/lib/active_support/core_ext/date/calculations.rb#L96